 A few metres south of the cathedral an early cross of local granite, with an unpierced ring, is commonly known as St. Kevin's Cross.

-lunch stop can be arranged, but cost not included in tour price.
+Lunch can be arranged but not included in the tour price.

 "We visited the beautiful Wicklow mountains and the ancient monastic settlement in Glendalough.
 All along the way, Michael enriched our visit by sharing his knowledge of the geography and history of the area."

 "From the moment we met Michael just outside our hotel in Dublin, we were whisked away onto a magical adventure into Irish history.
 Michael was extremely knowledgeable, and tailored the day tour around our interests"

 "Our day with Michael was the highlight of our two week stay in Ireland"